top of page

 Does Bindlestiff provide employee housing?

 Short answer: Yes, accommodation is available in many of our positions.
 We're looking for a wide variety of positions.
 Some of those would be year-round positions, which would require you to have housing of your own in the area.
-Some of our positions, however, would lend to being on the move quite most of the season.
+Being a guide however, would lend to being on the move quite most of the season.
 In this case, Bindlestiff would cover your accommodation while out on tour.
-While you're back in Vegas, shared bunkhouse on site accommodation is avail for free should you decide to utilize it.
-Many of our guides are local, or once hired, they'll often meet up with other like-minded guides and secure seasonal, shared accommodation here in Las Vegas together.
-We'll judge the need as we get into our main operating season and keep you posted as we go through the hiring process.
+While you're back in Vegas, we have a guide house, close to our base and is available should you decide to utilize it.

 How much does each position pay?